nestordemeure/friedrich/readme.md

 - define a gaussian process with default parameters or using the builder pattern
 - train it on multidimensional data
 - fit the parameters (kernel, prior and noise) on the training data
-- add additional samples and refit the process
+- add additional samples efficiently (`O(n^2)`) and refit the process
-- predict the mean and variance and covariance matrix for given inputs
+- predict the mean, variance and covariance matrix for given inputs
 - sample the distribution at a given position
+- save and load a trained model with [serde](https://serde.rs/)

 (See the [todo](https://github.com/nestordemeure/friedrich/blob/master/todo.md) file to get up-to-date informations on current developements.)